FusionAuth developer image

 PATCH /api/system-configuration

-When using the PATCH method, use the same request body documentation that is provided for the PUT request.
-The PATCH method will merge the provided request parameters into the existing object, this means all parameters are optional when using the PATCH method and you only provide the values you want changed.
+When using the PATCH method with a Content-Type of application/json the provided request parameters will be merged into the existing object, this means all parameters are optional when using the PATCH method and you only provide the values you want changed.
 A null value can be used to remove a value.
 Patching an Array will result in all values from the new list being appended to the existing list, this is a known limitation to the current implementation of PATCH.

 Request Body